terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/SystemDate.txt

 Production
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By setting the difference value to '0' using JdbcAdjustedDateFactory, the return value of dateFactory can be set to the date same as the actual date, without changing the source.
+By setting the difference value to '0' using \ `JdbcAdjustedJodaTimeDateFactory`\, the return value of Date Factory can be set to the date same as the actual date without changing the source.
 Even the bean definition file need not be changed from System Test onwards.
-Further, even if the need to change date and time arises, return value of dateFactory can be changed by changing the table value.
+Further, even if the need to change date and time arises, return value of Date Factory can be changed by changing the table value.

 .. warning::